Muhammad Asif Malik: Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) from Constituency PP-41 (Khushab-III) in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) from Constituency PP-41 (Khushab-III) in the 2002 Pakistani general election.
 He received 19,569 votes and defeated Abdul Rehman Tiwana, an independent candidate.

-He was re-elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-41 (Khushab-III) in 2008 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-41 (Khushab-III) in the 2008 Pakistani general election.
 He received 27,338 votes and defeated Malik Muhammad Ehsan Ullah Tiwana, an independent candidate.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-41 (Khushab-III) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-41 (Khushab-III) in the 2013 Pakistani general election.
 In June 2013, he was inducted into the provincial cabinet of Chief Minister Shahbaz Sharif and was made Provincial Minister of Punjab for Forestry, Wildlife and Fisheries.
 He remained Minister for Forestry, Wildlife and Fisheries until November 2016.
 In a cabinet reshuffle in November 2016, he was made Provincial Minister of Punjab for Archaeology.